 As YouTube’s algorithm changes, one thing remains the same

-But even as the YouTube algorithm evolves, keep in mind that the platform’s goal remains the same: Get more people watching and engaging with more videos on YouTube.
-And that's not all that different from yours.
+But even as the YouTube algorithm evolves, keep in mind that the platform’s goal remains the same: getting more people watching and engaging with more videos on YouTube.
+And that goal’s not all that different from yours.